kibatic/docker-proftpd/README.md

 Simple way to install a proftp server on an host.

-This FTP server is in active mode.
+This FTP server work in passive mode (perhaps in active mode also but not sure...)

 Quick start
 -----------